Did you know the word “crisis” originates from a Greek word that means “decision”?

 The challenges of sourcing in a pandemic

 You might have noticed our offers list is not as long as it used to be.
-We are still actively sourcing coffees but the pandemic has made this job much more difficult.
+We are still actively sourcing coffees but the pandemic has made this job more convoluted.

 Longer sourcing times

-Firstly, it takes much longer to select coffees.
+Thanks to our deep relationships in origin countries, the projects we have developed, and the premiums we have consistently paid over the years, we still have access to great coffee.
+It takes longer to select coffees.
 Previously our buyers could travel to origin, cup through several hundred coffees in a few days, make selections, and fill a container or three.
 Now we rely on samples sent to our Oslo office.
-If we don’t find the coffees we need in the samples sent, we ask for more samples, which can take several weeks.
-It’s just plain slower.

 Lower volumes available